115 Best Random Acts of Kindness Ideas to Improve the World

-The act of forgiveness even when the person who has done you wrong didn’t offer an apology frees you from pain of the past.
+The act of forgiveness even when the person who has done you wrong didn’t offer an apology frees you from the pain of the past.
 It is an act of kindness that mainly benefits your health and your well-being.

 51. Write a gratitude letter.

-Thank those who have made a positive impact in your life.
+Thank those who have made a positive impact on your life.
 Sometimes, people do not realize that they have made a difference to others.
 It’s an act of kindness to inform them that their actions matter.

 52. Relay a compliment you’ve overheard to the person himself/herself.

 Negative people only relay criticisms that make others feel bad or unsure about themselves.
 You can counter this and brighten someone’s day almost instantly by relaying a compliment you’ve overheard about them.

 Call them on the phone and have a long chat.
 Suggest meeting at a local coffee shop to catch up how life’s been for each of you.